Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Experiment 1: Can LLMs describe features of their decision processes during complex decisions?

-Because the target attribute weights were randomly generated, it would be impossible for the preference-trained models to use common-sense to guess them (e.g., by having a sense that most people prefer high ceilings, so it is likely that they prefer high ceilings when emulating Macbeth).
-However, to the extent that the preference-trained models fail to internalize those weights---and instead retain some of their original common-sense-influenced weights---the preference-trained models might be able to succeed in guessing the learned weights that they ended up with.
-(And the same is true for any explicit attribute weights that could have appeared in the models' training data.)
-To verify that this is not a significant factor in our results, we administered the same introspection prompts\footnote{Here and elsewhere, we refer to these prompts as ``introspection prompts'' because we prompted the models to engage in introspect before responding.
-However, we are agnostic as to whether they actually did introspect and whether that accounts for the models' accuracy in describing their internal processes.
-See the Discussion, below.} to the base models (which had not undergone fine-tuning) and compared their responses to the learned weights.
-If the base models’ reported weights exhibit far less correlation with the learned weights, this would rule out the possibility that preference-trained models’ accuracy in reporting the learned weights came from any residual influence of native preferences.
+Because the target attribute weights were randomly generated, it would be impossible for the weight-trained models to use common sense to guess them.
+For example, it was decided randomly whether (and how strongly) Macbeth would prefer high ceilings or low ones.
+Accordingly, it would not be possible for a model to guess the weight it was trained to put on ceiling height (when choosing on behalf of Macbeth) simply by knowing that most people prefer high ceilings.
+However, to the extent that the weight-trained models failed to fully learn those randomly-generated weights and still make decisions in a way that correlates with common-sense (e.g., if they persist in choosing high ceilings for Macbeth because most people prefer high ceilings), the models might be able to succeed in guessing the weights that they ended up with using only common sense.
+To verify that this is not a significant factor in our results, we administered the same introspection prompts\footnote{Here and elsewhere, we refer to these prompts as ``introspection prompts'' because we prompted the models to engage in introspection before responding.
+However, we do not know whether they actually did introspect and whether introspection accounts for the models' accuracy in describing their internal processes.
+See the Discussion, below.} to the off-the-shelf models (which had not been fine-tuned on the randomly-generated attribute weights).
+If the off-the-shelf models' self-reported attribute weights and the fine-tuned models' self-reported attribute weights were equally good predictors of the fine-tuned models' learned weights, this would indicate that the fine-tuned models were succeeding at explaining their own decision-making only by failing to learn the randomly generated weights and (potentially) inferring the features of their decision-making processes using common sense.
+If, by contrast, the off-the-shelf models' self-reports were essentially uncorrelated with the fine-tuned models' learned weights, but the fine-tuned models' self-reports were strongly correlated with the learned weights, this would indicate that fine-tuned models were not merely reporting common sense shared by the off-the-shelf models.
+Instead, they must be accurately reporting the new attribute weights they learned to use (which could not be predicted by common sense).

 Code and data for all experiments are available at: \url{https://github.com/dillonplunkett/self-interpretability}.